sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 external mitigation effort but also for the intended functionalities of entire SONiC switch.

-If memory usage of a container increases continuously during a period of time, there will be high probability that memory leak occurs in this container.
-This feature will detect such issue and generate alerting messages into syslog.
+This feature includes two components: user can leverage the first component to enable or disable high memory alerting of each container; second component is is used to do monitor and alert.
+Specifically, if memory usage of a container increases continuously during a period of time, there will be high probability that memory leak occurs in this container.
+As such, the second component will detect such issue and generate alerting messages into syslog if high memory alerting of this container is enabled.

-## 1.1 Monitoring Mmeory Usage of Containers
+## 1.1 Monitoring Memory Usage of Containers
-This feature is used to monitor and alert high memory usage of containers in SONiC.
+This feature is employed to monitor and alert high memory usage of containers as well as provide user's an ability to enable or disable such alerting on demand.
 Monit system tool is leveraged to detect whether the memory usage of a docker container is beyond the pre-defined threshold.

-We define memory usage threshold for each container and Monit in background will compare the runtime memory usage of a container with the threshold periodically.
+Be default, high memory alerting of each container is enabled and memory usage threshold of each container is initialized in `CONFIG_DB`.
+Monit in background will compare the runtime memory usage of a container with configured threshold periodically.
 If memory usage of a container is continuously beyond the threshold during the specified monitoring interval, then alerting messages will be written into syslog.

-We also provide configuration options for users such that the memory threshold can be changed on demand.
-Specifically, `show` command can be issued to retrieve the threshold value of each container from `CONFIG_DB` while `config` command is implemented to configure threshold value of containers,
+We also provide configuration options for users such that the alerting ability and memory threshold of each container can be changed.
+Specifically, `show` command can be issued to retrieve the current alerting ability and the threshold value of containers from `CONFIG_DB` while `config` command is implemented to configure the alerting ability and threshold value of containers,

 ## 1.2 Requirements